danesc87/cooper/README.md

 > This command should be executed on build dir

 #### SCRIPT
-*build_and_test* can perform four actions, those are the following ones:
+*build_and_test.sh* can perform four actions, those are the following ones:

 * build
 * build-test